Equity and Capacity Research

 Centres of Excellence

-Our specialist Centres, Units and Institutes lead equity and capacity research.
+Our specialist Centres, Institutes and Units lead equity and capacity research.
 By uniting clinical, scientific and operational expertise, they drive innovation in diagnostics, treatment and disease elimination, working with global partners to reduce burden and improve health outcomes.

 Professor Fouad Fouad